obov/claude-3-7-sonnet-starter-pack/README.md

 # Claude 3.7 Sonnet Starter Pack 🚀
-> Look, Anthropic's Claude-3.7-Sonnet is a powerful, hybrid CRASHOUT LLM.
+> Look, Anthropic's Claude-3.7-Sonnet is a powerful, hybrid reasoning, CRASHOUT LLM.
 >
 > Their new CLAUDE CODE is THE best showcase of an [effective AI AGENT](https://www.anthropic.com/research/building-effective-agents) TO DATE.
 >